niklaskrupka/website/content/authors/admin/_index.md

 # - Visitors
 # ---
 ---
-I am a trainee in Gastroenterology and postdoctoral fellow at the University Clinic for Visceral Surgery and Medicine, Inselspital Bern and the Department for BioMedical Research (DBMR).
+I am a Gastroenterologist and postdoctoral fellow at the University Clinic for Visceral Surgery and Medicine, Inselspital Bern and the Department for BioMedical Research (DBMR).
 My clinical interests are inflammatory bowel disease, celiac disease, colorectal cancer and infectious diseases.
 My research focuses on endoplasmic reticulum (ER) stress and small-intestinal mucosal immunology.